alexschnebel/alexschnebel/novel.md

 Luckily I stayed consistent and took the route and learned programming.

 And moreover, thanks to the Big Bang Theory, it was suddenly cool to to be a nerd!

+Now 16 years later, I'm a happy father of 2 kids, husband, and Software Engineer.

+The End. 🙇‍♂️